nimaaskarian/godly-stack/README.md

-you wanna code a website huh? this is the best stack ever, specially for bigger applications. for smaller ones just use wordpress or smth, idk.
+# Godly stack
+the stack i use for (inherently or forcibly) complex web applications. the KISS approach.